Eliminate Maze Gates Campaign

 Access Barrier: Typical maze gate showing the narrow opening that restricts many legitimate trail users.

-Let Township Engineering know that you support replacing maze gates with accessible alternatives.
+Let Mayor and Council know that you support the staff recommendation for a $100,000 pilot project to replace maze gates with accessible alternatives.
 You can write your own email or use AI to generate one you can quickly fill in and send:

 Send to: